dmenezesgabriel/datadev/docs/ai-agents.md

 Things may go wrong.
 APIs will be down, LLMs will hallucinate and rate limits will hit you.
 You need try/catch blocks, retry logic with backoff, and fallback responses when stuff breaks.
 This is just standard error handling that you'd implement in any production system.

+### 7. Feedback

+**HITL (Human in the loop)**

+Human approval because some decisions are too important or complex for full automation.
+Like sending e-mails or making purchases.
+Add approval steps where humans can review and approve/reject before execution.
+This is just a basic approval workflow like you'd build for any app.

 ## AI Agents vs. Workflows

 | Feature                       | 🟢 Agent                                 | 🔴 Workflow                                    |